elalfymohamed/ai-event-research-cli/README.md

 </p>

 ## 🔍 What is this?
-A tool to get all events for a specific topic and city.
-Sometimes we need to search for tech events or any events, but we don't cover all events in the town because of no time or distractions.
+It's a tool to get all events for a specific topics and city.
+Sometimes we want to search for tech events or any kind of events, but we don’t search for them because we’re busy or distracted.
 This tool solves the problem.
 Why?
-With just a few commands for the city and topic you need to research, that's it.
+With just a few commands for the city and topic you need to research; that's it.
 The tool searches and gets all events in an Excel file.

 ### 🚫 The Problem
 - Manual event searching takes too much time